Contact usCall us on 0800 222 733

-Here’s our take on the New Zealand labour market as at November 2013, some of the trends, and what’s likely to happen in the next year.
+Here’s our take on the New Zealand labour market as of February 2014, some of the trends, and what’s likely to happen in the coming year.

 Employment up, unemployment down as labour market continues to improve

-The improving employment and unemployment rates stem from the on-going economic recovery, which has translated into businesses being in a better position to take on new staff.
 Growing optimism that the economy is on the right track is reflected in employers hiring intentions for the year ahead.
-According to the Hudson survey of employers’ hiring expectations, about a third of employers expect to take on new staff in the next year – the highest rate recorded since the third quarter of 2008.
+According to the Hudson Survey of Employers’ Hiring Expectations, about a third of employers expect to take on new staff in the next year.

 Mixed fortunes across industries

 Some industries are performing better than others and this is reflected in job opportunities.

 According to the Ministry of Business, Innovation and Employment's Quarterly Labour Market Report, February 2014, the industries that showed strongest employment growth over the year were: